aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/August 2020.md

 ## 19th August 2020
 - there exists no statutory prohibition on individuals to make voluntary contributions to NDRF - Sect - 46(1)b of DM Act
 - Article 266 ?
 Consolidated Fund & Public Account
-- #river Sutlej & Yamuna ?
 - Eradi Tribunal ? in 1987 SC setup a tribunal and it recommended an increase in Punjab & Haryana - 5 & 3.83 MAF (million acre feet) respectively
 - Beas is a tributary of ?
 - Satluj Yamuna Link Canal ?
 Tripartite Agreement ?
 Punjab, Haryana & Rajasthan
 - Article 262 ? adjudication of disputes relating to waters of Inter State rivers or river valleys
-- Interstate #river Water Disputes Act, 1956 ?
+- Interstate Rriver Water Disputes Act, 1956 ?
 - ARIIA,2020 (Atal Ranking of Istitutions on Innovation Achievements) ? intiative of MHRD to systemically rank of major higher educational institutions & universities in India
 - Digital Quality of Life Index 2020  - SurfShark
 	- India ranked 9th on internet affordability & 15th on e-government